marad/marad.github.io/_drafts/monads.md

 You see that the `do` notation is a bit more readable :) This example is taken from [Haskell Wiki][do-notation].

 ## The state and side effects

 Another thing is that in Scala we can talk about mutable and immutable state.
 In pure functional programming there is no state at all!
-All there is are just arguments passed to functions.
+There are only arguments passed to functions.
 That's the closest thing to state you can get.

 But there is state in the world.
 Our hard drives have state.
 Keyboard has state.
 There is a lot of